Recipe for Mixed Berry Scones

 Instructions

-• Preheat oven to 425 degrees.
-Gather your ingredients so that you have everything close at hand on the counter or table.
+• Preheat oven to 425℉.
+Gather the ingredients so you have everything close at hand on the counter or table.
+Line baking sheet with parchment paper or a silicone baking mat.

 Prepare the Dough